 So, how do you determine your other half's love language?
 One way is to think about how they show their love for you.
 "Look to how your partner expresses his/her love language," suggests sexologist Stefani Threadgill, PhD, LMFT, and founder of The Sex Therapy Institute.
 "What and how we express love and desire is often what we want reciprocated."
 She adds that interactions with friends, family, and even colleagues can unveil clues, pointing out "how you and your partner’s families express love can also offer insight on your love language(s)."

 What's more, different perspectives offer different interpretations.
-Holistic psychiatrist Dr. Alice W. Lee, MD, ABIHM, ABoIM, uses the example of receiving gifts: She says she'd prefer a thoughtfully chosen book over an expensive trip to the Bahamas.
+Holistic psychiatrist Dr. Alice W. Lee, MD, ABIHM, ABoIM, uses the example of receiving gifts: She says she'd prefer a thoughtfully chosen book over a luxury vacation.
 "Love languages translate differently for different people," comments Dr. Threadgill.
 "Ask yourself, 'How does each love language translate for me?
 My partner?’
 Share your insights with one another.
 This is a great conversation to have together, a break from couples’ usual talks of finances and schedules."

 Another thing to remember is that everyone can appreciate gestures that fall into each love language category (after all, who doesn't love a few kind words or a thoughtful gift?).
 Dr. Lee explains there could be ranking, of sorts, when it comes to love languages.
 And when it comes to our preferences, "it depends on what we're open to receiving as well as our hierarchy as to what is most important to us," she says.
 For instance, words of affirmation may not have much of an impact on someone who is uncomfortable receiving compliments.
 Another theory of Dr. Lee's: "I think that the love languages might be a reflection of what we were missing in childhood, or what we would like to have more of, in terms of filling the [emotional] holes."